imamcs19/Data-Science-of-Ramadan---Deep-Mining-of-Lailatul-Qadr/README.md

 ---------------------
 Alhamdulillah, berdasarkan “Hasil rekap pengujian” Maka, In Syaa Allah suhu bumi saat Lailatul Qadr rata-rata adalah ± 19 derajat celcius, yang artinya “udara tidak dingin atau tidak panas” = ± 19ᵒ C.

+In Syaa Allah, if We use Sufficient Features in Quality and Quantity, We will Find that Lailatul Qadr is a Unique Day.

 Proving the Sign Truth of Islam with AI & Coding.
 Semoga Bermanfaat & Berkah.
 Aamiin YRA. :D